New Media and Social Justice

 When issues of power are taken up, carefully and responsibly, we give our audiences options.
 They can see the work of “disrupting” the digital not as an ideological imposition, but as a practical skill set necessary to meaningfully acknowledge and redress inherited legacies of violence.
 This is the work that is required of all of us now.

-This reading list represents a small space to for those who are looking to get started: a jumping off point.
+The following reading list represents a small space to for those who are looking to get started: a jumping off point.
 No more excuses.
 I’ve been inspired by all of these texts and go back to them often.
 If you want a job making video games, editing films, building apps, or programming AI, let technology be just one small piece of your training.
 Let the remainder be an ongoing relationship with power and the politics of storytelling.

 1) Marisa Duarte, Network Sovereignty: Building the Internet Across Indian Country